-A function to calculate the expected sample specific fraction of saturation based on the model of Huntley (2006) using the approach as implemented in Kars et al. (2008) or Guralnik et al. (2015).
+The function calculates the expected sample specific fraction of saturation based on the model of Huntley (2006), using the approach as implemented in Kars et al. (2008) or Guralnik et al. (2015).

 Arguments